danpalmer/COMP6017/README.md

 ### To Do

  - Finish status code checks
+ - Make it so that 400 is responded with when POSTing with invalid field (i.e author_id: '99999')

  /question
  	- Just question objects, link to comment lists, link to author